9A4AM/retino/README.md

 Line oriented, first character specifies record type:
 - D: decoded data.
 Followed by key:value pairs separated by commas
 - P: raw packet.
 Followed by data in hex.
 Data is already "massaged" (manchester decoded and dewhitened)
-- #: response to confirm new settings.
-Followed by sonde type and  frequency *in Hz* separated by '@'
+- #: current settings.
+Followed by sonde type and  frequency in kHz separated by '@'

 Reverse engineering of the HC-14 module
 ---